 Free Agent 2015: Demaryius Thomas, Dez Bryant, Jordy Nelson, Michael Crabtree, Randall Cobb, Torrey Smith, Wes Welker

-Free Agent 2016: AJ Green, Julio Jones, Josh Gordon, Alshon Jeffrey, Anquan Boldin, TY Hilton, Justin Blackmon
+Free Agent 2016: AJ Green, Julio Jones, Josh Gordon, Alshon Jeffery, Anquan Boldin, TY Hilton, Justin Blackmon

 Currently seven wide receivers average an annual pay of over ten million dollars, the most at any position besides quarterback.
 Also, keep in mind that Antonio Brown signed his contact after the 2011 season (69 catches/1,108 yards/2 TDs) and Percy Harvin signed his six-year deal with the Seahawks last offseason after a 9 game season with 62 catches for 677 yards and three TDs.
 While Harvin’s contract seems to be a fair price, Brown would likely sign for more today after shattering his career highs in 2013.